MultiModelling/Documentation/docs/source/enduser/General-steps.rst

 :ref:`Running a use-case` provides basic information to familiarize with the Orchestrator, Apache-Airflow, interface.
 For the ``etm_essim_demo``
 DAG, the **Trigger DAG w/ config** shows a blank configuration JSON object.
 This needs to filled with etm_essim_demo.json data (copy-paste the entire content).
 The current JSON file (present in the model repository) is giving errors.
-This was rectified and put here.
+This was rectified and put :ref:`etm_essim_demo.json`.

 (Optional) Alternative Step # Manual running or checking of adapters (without using Docker)